How to Find The Best Policy For Your Rental Properties

 As a landlord, you need to make sure you have the right insurance to protect your property and income.
 There are so many choices that it can be hard to know where to start.

 One important first step is to know how homeowner's insurance is different from landlord's insurance.
 Doing a thorough risk assessment is another important step in choosing the right insurance for your rental property.
 This includes figuring out what kinds of dangers and risks your property and the area it is in might pose.
-For example, homes in areas where there is a high risk of wildfires will need a different type of coverage than homes in areas where natural disasters are less likely to happen.
+For example, homes in areas where there is a high risk of wildfires will need a different type of coverage than homes in other areas.

 Related Reading: 12 Most Landlord Friendly States